 stimulate your immune system nulin also adds bulk to your stool this:

 increases the frequency of your bowel movements

 but slows overall digestion, which enables your body to efficiently absorb nutrients from the food you eat.

 Inulin can be used as a bulking agent i.e. it is added to smoothies to help thicken them, so when taken as a supplement it helps create a feeling of fullness and means that you are less inclined to snack.

 Research suggests that it may control blood sugar, by slowing digestion, including the digestion of carbohydrates.
 This allows sugar to be released slowly without spiking, which promotes healthy blood sugar levels.
 According to some research these properties may make inulin a good weight management aid.

-One study by NCBI found the combination of probiotics and prebiotics such as inulin has the potential to reduce colon cancer risk.
+One study in 2008 found the combination of probiotics and prebiotics such as inulin has the potential to reduce colon cancer risk.